jaruizes/casarrubios-project/README.md

     - Recruitment App: this the contact point for recruiters.
 There are three views or options: manage positions, view candidates registered and check matches between candidates and positions.

     - Recruitment BFF: this is the Backend For Frontend associated to the app.
-By this component, encapsulates all the requests to backend (business) services
+By this component, encapsulates all requests to backend (business) services

   - Backend services: